 Like Bitcoin, there are different ways that you can mine Zcash.
 The two primary methods for Zcash mining are Pool Mining and Solo Mining.
 Below, I will break down the difference between Pool Mining and Solo Mining and describe which one I think is more beneficial.

 Mining in a pool just means that you combine with other miners, or pool together to increase the chances that you will be awarded the ability to mine a block.
-The miners then pool the reward for successfully mining the block and divide that reward evenly based on the computing power that each miner contributed in the Zcash mining pool.
+The miners then pool the reward for successfully mining the block and divide that reward evenly based on the computing power that each miner contributed to the Zcash mining pool.

 Note: If you join a pool mining group, you may have to pay a pool mining fee.